caminio/carver/README.md

 ## Writers

 A writer is - compared to an engine - a little bit more work of customization.
-Read more about it in the section below.
+1. It will only be applied if a cwd has been set (it will read it's config/env.js file and use it as it's working directory)
+2. It is registered with a protocol name, so in the config/env.js a 'destination' property can be set telling carver where to store the file

+If the config/env.js looks like this:

+    ...
+    destination: 'file:///my/path/to/public'
+    ...

+carver looks up in it's writers registry for a ``file`` handler and triggers that one when ``write()`` is called.

 ### Register a writer